Shinji-ux/original_app_41418/README.md

 - belongs_to :supplier
 - has_many :item_suppliers
-- has_many :items, throught :item_suppliers
+- has_many :items, through: :item_suppliers

 ## item_suppliersテーブル